WHAT TO EXPECT WHEN GETTING YOUR FIRST DENTURE?

 For many, dentures are just a part of everyday life and if your dentist has advised you to consider dentures, you are not alone.
-Millions of people wear dentures, helping them eat, speak and smile with confidence every day.
+Millions of people wear dentures, helping them to eat, speak and smile with confidence every day.

 Between visits to the dentist and the time taken to adjust if you are new to dentures, knowing what to expect throughout the process can help ease any potential worries from your mind.
-Here’s a guide to what you can expect during the process.
+Here’s a guide to what you can expect during the process:

 Fitting your denture